Pete Kmetovic: Biography

-Early years
+Early life

 Pete Kmetovic was born on December 27, 1919 in San Jose, California.
 He attended San José High School in that city, where he distinguished himself as a track and field sprinter, turning in a 10.1 second time in the 100-yard dash at one meet in the spring of 1936.
 He also ran the distance in a wind-assisted time of 10.0 that same season.
 His performance in the 4x100 relay won San Jose the Peninsula Athletic League (PAL) title over Palo Alto High School that month.

 Regarded as one of the two fastest sprinters competing in the PAL during his junior year of 1936, Kmetovic also played football for the Bulldogs, starting at the fullback position.
 He was a feared and effective punt returner and used his speed to great advantage on the defensive side of the ball, with one newspaper reporter noting that "Little Pete" had befuddled the locals with "long, scintillating sprints downfield" and "broke up a tricky aerial offense with interceptions."

 Kmetovic was named to the All-PAL team for three seasons.
 He was named first team left halfback and captain of the 11 man All-PAL team in 1936 by the seven coaches of the league, equivalent to Most Valuable Player honors.

 He continued to run track in the spring of 1937 and 1938, competing regionally at a high level in the 100 and 220 yard events.